 Why do people live close to volcanoes?

-People live close to volcanoes because Geothermal energy can be harnessed by using the steam from underground which has been heated by the Earth’s magma.
-This steam is used to drive turbines in geothermal power stations to produce electricity for domestic and industrial use.
+People live close to volcanoes because geothermal energy can be harnessed by using the steam from underground, which the Earth’s magma has heated.
+The steam drives turbines in geothermal power stations to produce electricity for domestic and industrial use.
 Countries such as Iceland and New Zealand use this method of generating electricity.

 The video below features the Blue Lagoon, a geothermal spa in Iceland.
 It is one of Iceland’s most popular tourist attractions.